Skip to main content

 important

-For a complete list of legacy reports and the current locations of equivalent widgets and dashboards, as well as an example of the path you need to follow to find a dashboard equivalent to an old report, see the Legacy reports vs. Omada Identity Analytics Platform OIA section of Omada Identity Analytics.
+For a complete list of legacy reports and the current locations of equivalent widgets and dashboards, as well as an example of a business scenario, see the Legacy reports vs. Omada Identity Analytics Platform OIA section of Omada Identity Analytics.